umd-fire-coml/2021-Speaker-Recognition/README.md

 ### Dataset
 ---
 We used the [Common Voice dataset](https://www.kaggle.com/mozillaorg/common-voice) which is a dataset of speeches which is a collection of speech data that is gathered from various audio sources.
-In particular, we used the cv-valid-train.csv and the cv-valid-train datasets.
+In particular, we used the cv valid train dataset which contains 195776 audio files.
+The cv-valid-train.csv contains a table that corresponds to the audio files in the cv valid train dataset, which includes the filename and gender.
+As for the gender, the files have been labeled as "male", "female", and "other".
+We cleaned the data by eliminating the "other" files, so that we would be able to have a simpler dataset to work with.

 ### Setting Up Your Environment
 ---